duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 The comments at the beginning of the file explain what the various callbacks are for.
 Each of these callback functions is connected to a different endpoint, meaning they each belong to a different Perl module.
 As you can see, the name of each callback corellates to the name of the perlmodule.
 So `dictionary_definition()` is the callback for `DDG::Spice::Dictionary::Definition`, likewise `dictionary_audio` is for `DDG::Spice::Dictionary::Audio`, etc.

 Each of these endpoints are used to make different API calls (either to a different endpoint or possibly even a different API altogether), which can only be done by creating a different Perl module for each endpoint.
-We can make these endpoints work together for a given plugin by using the jQuery `getScript()` function which makes an ajax call to a given endpoint, which results in a call to that endpoint's callback function.
-This function needs to be defined before it is called, so the Dictionary plugin defines all **four** callback functions in **dictionary_definition.js**
+We can make these endpoints work together for a given instant answer by using the jQuery `getScript()` function which makes an ajax call to a given endpoint, which results in a call to that endpoint's callback function.
+This function needs to be defined before it is called, so the Dictionary instant answer defines all **four** callback functions in **dictionary_definition.js**

 Moving on, let's take a look at the implementation of the `Spice.render()` call and the `dictionary_definition()`  callback: